 I grew up watching my 4 years older brother mastering the English language.
-It was a source of pride for him, and a reason to idolize him for me.
-He would do everything to help me develop my linguistic skills that he even bought me a pocket dictionary.
+It was a source of inspiration for him, and a reason to idolize him for me.
+He would do everything to help me develop

-Once I got home, I forgot I was hungry and hurried to connect my phone to the wifi and start my virtual trip.
+Once I got home, I forgot I was hungry and hurried to connect my phone to the Wi-Fi so as to start my virtual trip.
 A trip that everyone starts from the most overcrowded station, Facebook.
 I had to put my cell phone in silent mode for the annoying sound that the huge amount of messages and notifications made.

 I start my visual ride by checking whether my profile picture, in which I’m well dressed up and smiling, has reached 100 likes yet.
-Then I go on scrolling to see dozens of people commenting on a friend’s friendship post with a girl, calling him a pervert.
+Then I go on scrolling only to see dozens of people commenting on a friend’s friendship post with a girl, calling him a pervert.
 As much as it annoys me to see that, I pretend not to care and keep scrolling.
-Sometimes, my eyes get caught with a beautiful picture topped by a quote that has never had anything to do with the quoted person.
-Other times, I get distracted by some attention whore.
-Sorry, I mean people who are willing to do everything it takes to seek attention even if that means claiming homosexuality just to be different, offending people or even worse, becoming atheists.
+Sometimes, my eyes get caught with a beautiful picture topped by a quote that has anything to do with the quoted person.
+Other times, I get distracted by some attention whores.
+Sorry, I mean people who are willing to do everything it takes to seek attention even if that means claiming atheism just to be different, offending people or even worse, hiding behind body acceptance and adopting sexuality as a way of living.

 But I don’t stop!
 I keep scrolling until Facebook becomes unbearable… A few seconds later, I find my fingers clicking twice on a half naked hot chick’s photo on Instagram.
 I unconsciously press like on almost all the photos.
 The app has insane photo filters you know.
 No wonder why I fall for half of the girls on my feed!